dennlinger/summaries/REPRODUCIBILITY.md

 sudo apt-get install unzip
 ```

+## Execution of Master Script
+The master script produces the majority of artifacts required to reproduce this work.
-Navigate to the respective experimental folder and execute the master script:
+To execute it, navigate to the respective experimental folder and run these two commands:

 ```bash
 cd experiments/german_summarization_datasets
 ./master_script.sh
 ```

-This will automatically all the necessary data for the experiments (careful, this is close to 10 GB)
+This will automatically download all the necessary data for the experiments (careful, this is close to 7 GB)
 and execute the individual experiments.

 Also see the comments in `master_script.sh` for more information on the respective commands and tools.